tsouche/learn-kubernetes/tutorial-3-simple-app.md

   }
 }
 ```

 Pretty verbose, huh...

 At least, it enables to demonstrate that we can access the cluster from the host machine, and poll directly the REST APIs to retrieve information about the currently deployed applications.
-Interestingly, doing so manually, we operate exactly the same way `kubectl` or the dashboard do: they poll the REST APIs exposed by the cluster.
+Interestingly, doing so manually, we operate exactly the same way `kubectl` or the *Dashboard* do: they poll the REST APIs exposed by the cluster.

 The url structure is self explicit:
 * it specifies the API version (v1 since versions 1.15 at least)